 I'd accidentally oversleep, and be late to class.

-There are only so many times they will allow you to sign your own excuses for yourself when you're late for school.
+Only so many times will they allow you to sign your own excuses for yourself when you're late for school.

 I was kicked out of high school in my senior year for missing too much school.